manuelmarcano22/muse2016/Documents/Logs/WorkLog/worklog.md

 #### Questions
 - [ ]  Process without ILLUM?

+# Feb-22-2016 IRAP Roche J042

+## Commits

+### Literature Review

 ## Other Questions
 - [ ] The flat with OBS name "muocal_nightcalib" and not "Calibration" is a ILLUM even if it doesn't say ILLUM in DPR TYPE?.
 I dont have one for the new dataset 2014-July-27
 - [ ] Could do twilight in series.
 No option nifu=0 so due to lack of memory only could do 5 not with the 7 available.
 Any way to do it ?
-- [ ] How many exposures of STD?
+- [ ] How many exposures of STD?.
+Currently using the closest one.

 ## To-Do
 - [ ] Install IRAF and Pyraf with Ureka from the STScI
-- [ ] Make a CUBE from the object creating the astrometry_wcs solution and std from the downloaded std and astrometry data for around those days.
+- [x] ~~Make a CUBE from the object creating the astrometry_wcs solution and std from the downloaded std and astrometry data for around those days.~~ Created one with astrometry from lacibration file, but STD from observation taken around that day for the data set of July 27 2014.
 - [ ] Do a CUBE with and without using the bad pixel table.
 - [ ] Make CUBE with lsf from calibration and created one.
-- [ ] Papers about Population CV, Optical observation of cluster and double degeneated in optical.
+- [x] ~~Papers about Population CV, Optical observation of cluster and double degeneated in optical.~~ See Lit Review sections.
-- [ ] Create Mendeley Account

-En [@lomio] esta esto.

-Aui en [@lomio] tambien esta
+- [x] ~~Create Mendeley Account~~ Created a Zotero account.
+Zotero is open-source and Mendeley is propietary and owned by Elsevier.

+# Feb-23-2016 IRAP Roche J042

+## Commits

+# References

-[@lomio]: http://dx.doi.org/10.1002/aris.201 "Husser T-O, Kamann S, Dreizler S, Wendt M, Wulff N, Bacon R, et al. MUSE crowded field 3D spectroscopy of over 12,000 stars in the globular cluster NGC 6397 - I. The first comprehensive spectroscopic HRD of a globular cluster.
+[@musecluster1]: http://dx.doi.org/10.1002/aris.201 "Husser T-O, Kamann S, Dreizler S, Wendt M, Wulff N, Bacon R, et al. MUSE crowded field 3D spectroscopy of over 12,000 stars in the globular cluster NGC 6397 - I. The first comprehensive spectroscopic HRD of a globular cluster.
 ArXiv e-prints [Internet].
 2016 Feb 1 [cited 2016 Feb 23];1602:arXiv:1602.01649.
 Available from: http://adsabs.harvard.edu/abs/2016arXiv160201649H"

+[@musecluster2]: http://adsabs.harvard.edu/abs/2016arXiv160201643K "Kamann S, Husser T-O, Brinchmann J, Emsellem E, Weilbacher PM, Wisotzki L, et al. MUSE crowded field 3D spectroscopy of over 12,000 stars in the globular cluster NGC 6397 - II.
+Probing the internal dynamics and the presence of a central black hole.
+ArXiv e-prints [Internet].
+2016 Feb 1 [cited 2016 Feb 23];1602:arXiv:1602.01643.
+Available from: http://adsabs.harvard.edu/abs/2016arXiv160201643K"